The Holy Spirit or my conscience?

 Relying on the physical senses produces doubt.
 And anything that comes out of doubt does not please God.
 This is why a Christian must walk by faith and not by sight -2 Corinthians 5:7.
 God demonstrated that faith goes beyond sight when Romans 4:17 says, “God … called those things which be not as though they were.”
 Creation was made possible out of invisible things-Hebrews 11:3.
 Hallelujah!

+So valuable is faith that Christians are encouraged to “fight” or contend for their faith.
+Jude 1:3.
+Jude was advising the early believers to guard their faith against ungodly people, and that advice is for you and me.
 John 1 verses 1 and 2 confirm the word is God.
-It is the word that produces our faith, and it is by faith that we believe the word.
+It is the word that produces our faith, and it is by faith that we believe it.
 Let’s keep our faith by keeping the word of God.
-And remember that your good report will be written based on your faith in God and nothing else.
+Remember that your good report will be written based on your faith in God and nothing else.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com